🤓How To Automate Keyword Research with Google Autosuggest

 return expanded_term_prefixes

-You can toy around with the keyword modifiers at your own convenience depending on the funnel stage where your target content sits.
+You can toy around with the keyword modifiers at your convenience.
+This depends on the funnel stage where your target content sits.

 Expand the Search